royhobbstn/contraction-hierarchy-js/README.md

 ## When to Use a Contraction Hierarchy

 The typical use case of using a Contraction hierarchy over Dijkstras Algorithm or a heuristic-based approach like A* is where you have static data that changes infrequently.
-A good example would be a road network (one that doesnt not attempt to account for road closures and traffic).
+A good example would be a road network (one that does not attempt to account for road closures and traffic).
 Being able to pre-process networks up front allows for a greatly increased speed of pathfinding at runtime.

 ## Changes in 1.0